Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 ## Next steps

 We are currently working on the following improvements:
-- Use Traefik to generate SSL certificates automatically with Let's Encrypt.
 - Use Traefik in cluster mode to avoid assigning it to a single host (single point of failure)
 - Provide a way to delete stacks automatically when the corresponding branch is deleted
 - Migrate to Rancher 2.0 (over a Kubernetes cluster)